mchmarny/gauther/README.md

       value: "enter your project ID here"
 ```

-And the external URL of your which we defined at the begining of this readme in [###knative-url] section.
+And the external URL of your which we defined at the beginning of this readme in [###knative-url] section.

 ```yaml
     - name: EXTERNAL_URL